-Each borrower presents a unique set of risks to a bank, credit card company or other type of lender that is asked to extend credit.
-Knowing a person’s borrowing habits, credit history and estimated ability to pay bills helps lenders decide whether to lend, how much to lend and what interest rate to charge a customer when loan terms are negotiated or set.
+Each borrower presents a unique set of risks to any lender and credit bureaus help lenders assess those risks.
+Credit bureaus combine a detailed history of a borrower’s transactions and payments with analytics on the way the individual deals with certain types of debt.
+Knowing a person’s borrowing habits, credit history and estimated ability to pay bills helps lenders decide whether to lend them money, how much to lend and what interest rate to charge when loan terms are negotiated.

-Every time you pay your credit card bill, your mortgage or your insurance premium, for example, that information is forwarded by your creditor to the three major credit bureaus and as other specialty bureaus that compile similar data.
+Every time you pay your credit card bill, mortgage, auto loan or insurance premium, that information is forwarded by your creditor to the three credit bureaus and other specialty bureaus that compile similar data.

-If you miss a monthly payment, that information is also passed along to the companies.
-This is how credit bureaus compile a history of your financial transactions and keep track of your short-term and long-term success or failure to meet your financial obligations in a timely manner.
+If you miss a monthly payment, that information is also passed along to the credit agencies.
+This is how they compile a history of your financial transactions and keep track of your short-term and long-term success or failure to meet those obligations in a timely manner.

 Credit Bureaus and Credit Scores